hkfuertes/AAGW/README.md

       ```shell
       abd shell pm grant net.mfuertes.aagw.gateway android.permission.ACCESS_FINE_LOCATION
       ```
+      > LOCATION (GPS) has to be enabled for the HotSpot to be brought up!
   - The device does not have **AP** capabilities:
     - It will need to be connected to an external Wifi (only device, no master)
     - `SSID, PSK, BSSID` have to be specified in the config file (TODO).
     - It will go through bonded Bluetooth devices trying to initiate Native Android Auto connection.